Natsu01/EEISP/README.md

            --i_name I_NAME  column number of gene name (default: 1)
        ```
 ### Example
-The sample data is included in `sample`.
+The sample data is included in `sample` directory.
    * `data.txt` is the input matrix of scRNA-seq data.
    * `genelidlist.txt` is the gene list for `add_genename_from_geneid.py`.